 Listen to what your former self is saying Understand that again they might not have known the information you know now.
 Educate them on their actions and decisions.
 Allow them time to process what is being said and do not make yourself feel guilty.

 Making yourself feel guilty about the situation is not going to do anything for you except make the pain you pushed down that much stronger.
 Look at this from a birds-eye view.
 You are talking to your former self as a mediator, not a judge and jury.
-Be kind to yourself, you didn’t know better than or you did what you could with what you had.
+Be kind to yourself, you didn’t know better or you did what you could with what you had.

 Now that you have had the conversation with yourself it’s time for you to take what you learned from your former self and go back in time to correct some of the situations.